 In the Las Vegas Valley, the high temperatures are expected to reach 117°F (47°C), while in Death Valley and the Colorado River Valley the mercury is expected to pass 120°F (49°C).

 “A prolonged period of near record-to-record heat will create a dangerous situation in which heat illnesses are likely — especially for the elderly, children, homeless, those unaccustomed to the heat, and those that do not take proper precautions,” NOAA officials noted in the warning.

-Heat waves are especially deadly in the United States where they account for most weather-related deaths, according to the U.S. Centers for Disease Control and Prevention (CDC).
+Heat waves are especially deadly in the United States where they account for most weather-related deaths, according to the

 “From 1999 through 2009, extreme heat exposure caused or contributed to more than 7,800 deaths in the United States,” the CDC reported.